kasperschmidt/TDOSE/README.md

 ## Dependencies and Requirements

 TDOSE is written in Python and uses a range of default packages included in standard installations of Python.
-As TDOSE was developed using STScI's [`ureka`](http://ssb.stsci.edu/ureka/) Python instalation, "standard" here referes to packages available from a `ureka` STScI Python installation (or [`AstroConda`](#http://astroconda.readthedocs.io/en/latest/) after `ureka` is no longer supported).
+As TDOSE was developed using STScI's [`ureka`](http://ssb.stsci.edu/ureka/) Python installation, "standard" here refers to packages available from a `ureka` STScI Python installation (or [`AstroConda`](#http://astroconda.readthedocs.io/en/latest/) after `ureka` is no longer supported).
 A list of 'special packages' that needs to be installed on top of that to get TDOSE running are also given below.

 ### Standard Packages